Emílio Garrastazu Médici: Early life

 Médici was born in Bagé, Rio Grande do Sul state.
 From his father's side, he was the grandson of Italian immigrants who went to Uruguay and then moved to Brazil.
 On his mother's side he descended from Basques.
 In the 1920s he entered military school at Porto Alegre and then the Army where he was steadily promoted, becoming general in 1961.

 Throughout the 1950s he served as a commander of reserve forces before being appointed chief of staff to Artur da Costa e Silva from 1957 to 1960.
-After the military coup Médici became Brazil's military attache to the USA from 1964–1966.
+After the military coup Médici became Brazil's military attache to the US from 1964 to 1966.
 In 1967 Médici was appointed chief of the National Intelligence Service of Brazil.

 Presidency (1969–1974)

 In 1969 he became commander of the Third Army and was chosen to become President of Brazil by the Brazilian Military Junta of 1969, succeeding Costa e Silva, who had suffered a stroke.
 As the President was elected by National Congress, it had to be re-convened for this purpose after being dismissed by Costa e Silva.
 Médici was the only candidate, though since the legislature was dominated by the pro-military National Renewal Alliance Party (ARENA), his election would have been a foregone conclusion in any case.
 The legislature elected him by a margin of 313–0, with 56 abstentions.
 Médici took the oath on 30 October 1969 and served until the end of his term on 15 March 1974.